The Seventh Continent (1966 film)

-The Seventh Continent (Sedmi kontinent) is a 1966 Yugoslav and Czechoslovakian co-production film directed by Dušan Vukotić.
+The Seventh Continent (Sedmi kontinent) is a 1966 Yugoslav and Czechoslovak co-production film directed by Dušan Vukotić.

 Plot

 A group of children discovers a new continent, not inhabited by adults.
 Soon, thousands of children of all races begin to abandon their parents and arrive at the new continent, forming a friendly and joyous society, where everyone is equal.
 Their parents realize children are going missing all over the world and begin to look for them, but are unaware of the existence of the seventh continent.